1. Federal Criminal Police Office (BKA)

 Silencers are equal to the essential parts and thus to firearms.
 They are therefore subject to licensing.
 With regard to their import, exhibition at IWA OutdoorClassics and re-export, they must be treated in the same way as firearms requiring a permit.

 Please note: Silencers for war weapons according to the War Weapons Control Act (KrWaffKontrG) are classified as prohibited items!
-A special exception permit of the Federal Criminal Police Office (BKA) has to be applied for these silencers.
+It is not allowed to exhibit these silencesrs at IWA OutdoorClassics.